DeGilmour/React-Flask/README.md

 1. Add your MongoDB connection string to the const MONGO_URI
 2. Add a secret key to the const SECRET_KEY
+4. Create a product on MongoDb named products.
 3. Save the file.

 Now inside the React-Flask folder, using a bash terminal, run: